Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

-In this paper, we show a sort of converse to this property -- if there exist continuously-varying solutions to a certain parametric family of problems associated to a constrained nonlinear program, then we can provide a natural convex reformulation of the constrained program.
-In particular, this property can be defined over an arbitrary topological space, as the definition will only involve topological aspects of the problem.
-We will show the practical utility of our results by exhibiting many examples satisfying our criterion arising from fundamental optimization problems, such as quadratically constrained quadratic optimization problems and Stiefel manifold optimization problems.
+In this paper, we show a sort of converse to this property -- if there exist continuously-varying solutions to a certain parametric family of problems associated to a constrained (not necessarily convex) nonlinear program, then we can provide a natural convex reformulation of the constrained program.
+In particular, this property can be defined over an arbitrary topological space, as the definition only involves topological aspects of the program.
+We show the practical utility of our results by exhibiting many examples satisfying our criterion arising from fundamental optimization problems, such as quadratically constrained quadratic optimization problems and Stiefel manifold optimization problems.
 Our methods yield new results on the exactness of semidefinite programming (SDP) relaxations for these problems.
 We also give applications to the less well-understood unbalanced Procrustes problem.

 We will formalize the notion of a continuous family of solutions to an optimization problem using the notion of a \demph{bundle}, which is ubiquitous in topology and geometry.
-To a constrained (possibly nonconvex) optimization problem, we will associate a \demph{Lagrangian dual bundle}, which describes how the maximizer of a Lagrangian formulation of the problem varies as the Lagrange multipliers change.
+To a constrained (possibly nonconvex) optimization problem, we associate a \demph{Lagrangian dual bundle}, which describes how the maximizer of a Lagrangian formulation of the problem varies as the Lagrange multipliers change.
 We then show how properties of that bundle can have geometric consequences for convex reparametrizations and the development of effective algorithms.
-We present one such algorithm which recovers global optima of sectioned problems via a novel combination of homotopy continuation and optimization on Riemannian manifolds.
-We also outline how the ellipsoid algorithm applies in this setting.